 Feynman School is proud to partner with the Levine School of Music to bring our students a top-notch musical education throughout their elementary years.
 Our elementary students participate in Levine’s Building Musical Bridges program in which they develop and perform in multiple disciplines including singing, playing Orff instruments, basic percussion, and movement/dance.
 The program also focuses on student composition and performance.

 Building Musical Bridges activities and benefits include:

 - Creation of musical forms through movement activities and playing Orff instruments.

 - Reading and writing musical notation, including melodic and rhythmic concepts in treble and bass clefs.

 - Strengthened pitch matching and independent singing abilities.

 - Improvisation within the pentatonic and diatonic scales.

 - Demonstration of musical creativity through composition.

 Feynman School’s Drama program is provided by the renowned Imagination Stage.
 In these classes, a professional theatre artist works to engage students in theatre arts, while simultaneously enhancing children’s critical and creative thinking, communication, and collaboration skills.
-Through the use of music, movement and dramatic play, these classes ignite children’s imagination while flexing his or her problem-solving, language, and physical skills.
-Students use storytelling, books, and songs as springboards to explore characters through structured, creative, and fun activities culminating in short scenes or skits created by the students.
+Through the use of music, movement, and dramatic play, these classes ignite children’s imagination while flexing his or her problem-solving, language, and physical skills.
+Students use storytelling, books, and songs as springboards to exploring characters through structured, creative, and fun activities culminating in short scenes or skits created by the students.